|MP 1.01.18||Pneumatic Compression Pumps for Treatment of Lymphedema and Venous Ulcers|

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

 Lymphedema is an abnormal accumulation of lymph fluid in subcutaneous tissues or body cavities resulting from obstruction of lymphatic flow.
 Lymphedema can be subdivided into primary and secondary categories.
 Primary lymphedema has no recognizable etiology, while secondary lymphedema is related to a variety of causes including surgical removal of lymph nodes, postradiation fibrosis, scarring of lymphatic channels, or congenital anomalies.
-Treatment includes mechanical measures (compression garments, bandaging, manual massage, pneumatic compression devices (i.e., lymphedema pumps), drugs, or rarely, surgery.
+Treatment includes compression garments, drugs, bandaging, manual lymphatic drainage and pneumatic compression devices (ie, lymphedema pumps).
+Comprehensive decongestive therapy combines manual drainage, bandaging, exercises and skin care, and may also include compression garments, dietary recommendations and/or breathing exercises.
+Rarely, surgery is used as a treatment option.

 Venous ulcers, which occur most commonly on the medial distal leg, can develop in patients with chronic venous insufficiency when leg veins become blocked.
 Standard treatment for venous ulcers includes compression bandages or hosiery supplemented by conservative measures such as leg elevation.
 Pneumatic compression pumps are proposed as a treatment for venous ulcers, especially in the case of patients who do not respond to these standard therapies.